Spark helps you perform complex computing and efficient analysis on Tablestore data by using E-MapReduce (EMR) SQL or DataFrame.

 In addition to basic features, Tablestore Spark connector provides the following core features for batch computing:

-Partition pruning: This feature allows you to filter unnecessary splits in advance by using fine-grained configurations based on filter conditions, which reduces the amount of data sent of the server.
+Partition pruning: This feature allows you to filter unnecessary splits in advance by using fine-grained configurations based on filter conditions, which reduces the amount of data sent from the server.

-Projection column and Filter pushdown: This feature allows you to push down the Projection column and Filter condition to the server, which reduces the amount of data sent of each partition.
+Projection column and Filter pushdown: This feature allows you to push down the Projection column and Filter condition to the server, which reduces the amount of data sent from each partition.

 Dynamical adjustment of the size of each split: This feature allows you to adjust the size of each split and the number of splits.
 Each split is bound to the partition of a Resilient Distributed Dataset (RDD), which accelerates the execution of Spark tasks.Note